[Last updated May 13, 2024]

 The benefits of nursing home care come down to the level of care they provide, which no other type of long-term residential care facility can.
 Some examples of nursing home services are:

 Residents must pay premium prices to access all these skilled care services, trained caregivers, and licensed professionals under one roof.
-The national median monthly price of a semiprivate nursing home room (meaning two residents share one room with a curtain separator, as you might see in a hospital) is $7,908; private rooms have a median monthly cost of $9,034.
+The national median monthly price of a semiprivate nursing home room (meaning two residents share one room with a curtain separator, as you might see in a hospital) is over $8,000; private rooms cost even more.
 Luckily, many nursing homes accept Medicaid.
 Let’s take a look at the nursing home costs that Medicaid covers and how it works.

 Does Medicaid pay for nursing home care?